BlockstreamResearch/bip-frost-dkg/README.md

     all participants' public shares `pubshares`.

-    As a final step, participant `i` enters a session of an equality check protocol to verify that all participants have received identical protocol messages (except for the VSS shares), and that none of them has aborted the session due to an invalid VSS share or an invalid proof of possesion.
+    As a final step, participant `i` enters a session of an equality check protocol to verify that all participants agree on the *transcript*, i.e., common data produced during the session, and that none of them has aborted the session due to an invalid VSS share or an invalid proof of possession.
+    The transcript of SimplPedPop, constructed in a variable `eq_input`, is simply the concatenation (of serializations) of `t` and the `sum_coms` vector.
     Upon the equality protocol returning successfully,
     participant `i` returns successfully with the DKG outputs as computed above.
-    We will explain the details of the equality check protocol below.
+    Details of the equality check protocol will be described further below.
     (TODO link)

 ### DKG Protocol EncPedPop